 You practice yoga.
 You sweat through HIIT class.
-You even wear through your running shoes a few times a year thanks to thrice-weekly 5-mile runs.
-But somehow, someway, you still have a stubborn little belly bulge.
+You even wear out your running shoes a few times a year thanks to thrice-weekly 5-mile runs.
+But somehow, some way, you still have a stubborn little belly bulge.
 Is this normal?

 According to Los Angeles-based nutrition expert Whitney English, MS, RDN, CPT, even if you log several hours exercising each week, you most certainly can have a little belly due to other neglected aspects of your lifestyle.
 “Exercise is important for achieving and maintaining a healthy weight, but it isn’t the only factor in weight loss,” she explains.

 Why is a Belly Pooch Normal if I Exercise?